 - ¼ cup roasted, unsalted peanuts, chopped plus more if desired for topping

 - In a small bowl, combine the dry ingredients (flour, sugar, baking powder, baking soda, salt).1¼ cups (156 grams or 5.5 ounces) bleached all purpose flour, 2 tablespoons light brown sugar, packed, 1 teaspoon baking powder, ¼ teaspoon baking soda, ⅛ teaspoon salt

-- In a mixer bowl, combine the eggs and peanut butter by hand or using a hand mixer at low speed until smooth (see note for variation involving separating eggs to create a lighter waffle).2 eggs, ½ cup creamy peanut butter
+- In a mixer bowl, combine the peanut butter and eggs by hand or using a hand mixer at low speed until smooth (see note for variation involving separating eggs to create a lighter waffle).2 eggs, ½ cup creamy peanut butter

-- Add the buttermilk and melted butter and mix until combined.
+- Add the buttermilk and melted butter and mix until combined.1¼ cup buttermilk

 - Add the dry ingredients and mix until just combined.
 Do not overmix.

-If you make these peanut butter waffles, please comment and share a pic!
+If you make these peanut butter waffles, please leave a comment and rating here.
+Pretty please!